REGULATIONS

 Amendment 3 (2024): What Changed and Why It Matters

-Amendment 3 (A3:2024) may seem narrow — a single new regulation about bidirectional and unidirectional devices — but its implications are significant for everyday installation work.
+Amendment 3 (A3:2024) is narrow by design — two new definitions and a single new regulation about bidirectional and unidirectional devices — but its implications are significant for everyday installation work.

 08 · Regulations